Experienced Las Vegas Child Custody Attorney

 Custody situations tend to be emotionally driven matters that require knowledgeable and compassionate representation.
-Any Las Vegas child custody attorney at Roberts Stoffel Family Law Group, has the legal experience necessary to handle the most difficult disputes.
-Let our family law attorneys be your voice in and out of the courtroom.
+Any Las Vegas child custody attorney at Roberts Stoffel Family Law Group, has the legal experience necessary to handle the most difficult child custody disputes.
+Let our family law attorneys be your voice in and out of the courtroom in Las Vegas, NV.

 About Legal Custody

 Legal custody should be thought of as decision-making pertaining to the welfare of children, and usually deals with issues involving education, religion, and health.

-Pursuant to Nevada Statute, married parents have joint legal custody of their children; sole legal may be awarded in certain cases, but it does not occur very often.
-Unmarried parents do not automatically have joint legal custody; however, it is customary for the Court to grant joint legal custody to unmarried parents.
+Pursuant to Nevada Statute, married parents have joint legal custody of their children; sole legal may be awarded in certain child custody cases, but it does not occur very often.
+Unmarried parents in Las Vegas do not automatically have joint legal custody; however, it is customary for the Court to grant joint legal custody to unmarried parents.

-Legal custody can be modified by making an application to the Court.
+Legal custody can be modified by making an application to the Court in Las Vegas, NV.
 Rarely is it modified with the exception of extreme situations.
 These situations vary and are dependent on the specific facts of child custody cases.
 A Las Vegas child custody lawyer at Roberts Stoffel Family Law Group can help determine if your situation may qualify for a child custody modification.
 Remember, we are more than just Las Vegas divorce lawyers, we are here to help your whole family.

 About Physical Custody

-Physical custody refers to where the children will live.
+Physical custody refers to where the children will live in Las Vegas.
 In addition, it determines the amount of child support and who will receive support, as well as the Federal Tax Exemption for the children.